eirikstrompedersen/CI_PP1_PC/README.md

 ### User Goals
-- Find the scandinavian supporter organization for Valencia CF in Scandinavia.
+- Find the Scandinavian supporter organization for Valencia CF
-- Get information about the supporter club.
+- Get information about the supporter club
-- Find information about events.
+- Find information about events
-- Find information about the social media platform.
+- Link up with social media platform

 ### Site Owner Goals
-- Generate interest about the Penya Chescandinavia-community.
+- Recruit members to oranization
-- Attract new members to the organization.
+- Connect users to the social media platforms
-- Provide information for upcomming events and past histoy.
+- Provide information for upcomming events and past histoy

 ## User Experience

 ### Target Audience
+- People who wish to join the organization
-- Inhabitants in Scandinavia with heart for Valencia CF
+- Inhabitants in Scandinavia interested in Valencia CF
+- People that wish to contact the supporter club

+### User Requierments and Expectations
+- Clean design with a color theme that suits a supporter club for Valencia CF
+- Easy to access information
+- Responsive design
--
+- Accessibility

+### User Stories

+#### First-Time User
+1. As a first time user, I want to get information about Penya Chescandinavia
+2. As a first time user, I want to be able to connect with the social media platforms offered
+3. As a first time user, I want to get information about upcomming events

+#### Returning User
+1. As a first time user, I want to able to join the supporter organization

+#### Site Owner

+## Design